Employment Lawyer Dallas

 While Texas is an “at-will” state, meaning an employer can terminate an employee’s position for practically any reason, there are limitations to this.
 Some of the terms that are not valid for firing an employee are when the termination is a breach of contract, retaliation, discrimination, refusal to complete work that is against the law.

+The Texas Labor Code Chapter 21 defines retaliation as “An employer, labor union, or employment agency commits an unlawful employment practice if the employer, labor union, or employment agency retaliates or discriminates against a person”.
+It is one of the most commonly filed employment disputes in Dallas.
 If you filed a harassment or discrimination complaint, or are assisting in a complaint as a witness, then your employer cannot retaliate by terminating your position with the company.
 This is considered a protected activity.
 If you refuse to participate in discriminatory behaviors or actions at your job, then you don’t deserve to be punished for standing up for what you know is right.

 Refusal to Participate in Criminal Activity

 Employers can’t say they don’t know better.
 When your employers tell you to do something that you know is illegal, you could potentially be held liable for the action, and possibly face your own criminal liability.
 You have the right to refuse to conduct the illegal act without termination.
 However, you cannot sue your employer if you refused and they didn’t terminate your position.
 You cannot sue them just because they asked.